sirius93/hashnode-blog/cl5h550cs019kt4nv4dai63th.md

 I wanted to cover .gitignore in this blog.
 But we can ignore that for now (*pun intended*).
 I will try to cover it in another blog.

-If you have any questions on Git, please feel free to reach out to me at contact@nandankumar.info.
+If you have any questions on Git, please feel free to reach out to me at [connect@nandan.dev](mailto:connect@nandan.dev).

 That's all for now folks.
 Stay tuned & connect with me on my social media channels.